WHAT ITEMS DO YOU ACCEPT?

 HAVE SOME SPARE CASH?
 PUT IT TO GOOD USE!

 Monetary donations are sincerely appreciated.
 You may donate via cash, check or card during our open hours, via mail (please mail donations to P.O.
 Box 81931 Athens, GA 30608), or electronic funds transfer.
-You may also donate using a credit card through the PayPal “Donate” button on the right hand side of this page or by clicking here.
+You may also donate using a credit card through the PayPal “Donate” button on the right hand side of this page.

 Your donation will make a direct impact as we have absolutely no paid staff.
 We thank you for donating to Free I.T.
 Athens.